sfleischman105/sfleischman105.github.io/_posts/2017-12-11-easy-chess-ai-with-rayon.md

 }
 ```

-But, if we attempt to use this, we'll notice this algorithm runs forever.
-We forgot to add a base case!
+But, if we attempt to use this, we'll notice notice two problems:

-Furthermore, we're not dealing with the case of their being no possible moves available, such as when the board
-is in check, or their is a stalemate.
+1) It runs forever!
+As a recursive algorithm, we forgot to add a base case.
+2) The value of a stalemate (where there are no legal moves to play) returns a score of negative infinity.

+So, we'll define the base-case as when the algorithm reaches a certain __*depth*__.
+Depth is defined as the
+number of moves applied from the starting position.
+When the algorithm reaches it's maximum depth, instead of
+determining the value of that position by evaluating the moves available, we'll determine the value through
+evaluation of the board itself.
+On the most basic level, evaluation is simply summing up the value of
+each piece on the board.

+If there are no moves available to play, we can determine that there is either a stalemate or checkmate.
+Checkmate is obviously the worst position available, so we'll give it an extremely low value.
+Stalemate leads
+to a draw, so the value of that is zero.

+With these two improvements, we are left with the following algorithm:

 ```rust
 ...